ismailsemihsenturk/ismailsemihsenturk/README.md

   I'm a Junior Full Stack Devoloper and a Junior Blockchain Devoloper.
  - 🌱 I'm currently studying MIS on the Anadolu University and  ı'm constantly learning about ML and Blockchain technologies at my free times.
- - 🧑‍💻 I’m looking to collaborate on open source projects.
  - 📫 You can reach me from: https://www.linkedin.com/in/ismailsemihsenturk/.

 <!---